paper-leaf/commandervee/README.md

 ###Instructions for custom-post-importer.php:
 The following assumes that you have files containing the JSON produced by `./crawler.js` loaded on your localhost at some address.

-1. Place this file in the base folder of your Wordpress theme.
+1. Place this file in the base folder of your WordPress theme.
 2. Modify the 'Load up the JSON' section (line 11) to point at your JSON files.
 Note that each post category requires a separate JSON file.
 3. Modify the calls to `importPages()` on line 82 to match the code you tweaked on step 2.
 Additionally, provide the category IDs you wish to associate with the posts from each file.
-4. Ensure your Wordpress install contains categories that match the IDs you provided in step 3.
+4. Ensure your WordPress install contains categories that match the IDs you provided in step 3.
 5. Run this file (we used Chrome, but experiment away!).
 6. Verify that the file ran without PHP errors, and then check out your newly imported posts!